Jaeger LeCoultre Master Compressor Extreme LAB 2 Review

 An inside glimpse at a mechanical maven's marvelous mind.

 Understanding the complexity of a master watchmaker is impossible but just as listening closely to the lyrics of a great song can allow someone to appreciate the genius behind the artist's work, the Jaeger-LeCoultre Master Compressor Extreme Lab 2 is a subtle invitation by JLC for a teasing glimpse at the master watchmaker's genius.

-It's no secret that Jaeger-LeCoultre is one of the master watchmakers who continues to create their own movements.
+It's no secret that Jaeger-LeCoultre is one of the master watchmakers who continue to create their own movements.
 Historically, Jaeger-LeCoultre supplied movements to Patek Philippe, Vacheron Constantin, Audemars Piguet, and Cartier.
-The above are all legendary names in the business so let's see what it is about JLC that had them turn to this manufacture from Le Santier, Switzerland for their calibers.
+The above are all legendary names in the business so let's see what it is about JLC that had them turn to this manufacture from Le Sentier, Switzerland for their calibers.

 Some unique features that we don't always see are:

 - The Chronograph buttons on this watch are particularly interesting, they are round and polished and have over-sized pivoting toggle crown guards comprised of rubber and titanium.
 This is especially useful for pushing the buttons while wearing gloves.

 - A Hacking lever on the side of the case allows you to stop the movement in order to set the watch very precisely.

 - An alligator strap with matching royal blue back and stitching featuring side-by-side holes and a double pin buckle and rubber grips and a quick release system that allows for tool-free strap changing.

 - A Patented Radial Power Reserve indicator located at the top extreme edge of the dial.

 - Instant jumping digital 30 minute counter displayed via the double window at the 12 o'clock position.